ArturMoczulski/delconis-atavism-server-docker/README.md

 #### For development setup

-4. Build the containers with docker compose `docker-compose -f docker/compose/development.yml build`
+4. Build the containers with docker compose `docker-compose -f docker/compose/development/single.yml build`
-5. Run `docker-compose -f docker/compose/development.yml up -d`
+5. Run `docker-compose -f docker/compose/development/single.yml up -d`

-_Note:_ Currently the `world` service does not have a docker healthcheck implemented, so it tends to fail connect to the database at first start.
-It's recommended to restart the `world` service after a couple of seconds so it reattempts to connect to mysql once it's accepting connections.
+_Note:_ Currently the services do not have a docker healthcheck implemented, so they tend to fail connect to the database at first start.
+It's recommended to restart the `world` and `master` service after a couple of seconds so it reattempts to connect to mysql once it's accepting connections.

 #### For production setup

-4. Build the containers with docker compose `docker-compose -f docker/compose/production.yml build`
+4. Build the containers with docker compose `docker-compose -f docker/compose/production/single.yml build`
-5. Run `docker-compose -f docker/compose/production.yml up -d`
+5. Run `docker-compose -f docker/compose/production/single.yml up -d`

 #### Unity client